Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 There are, however, incremental challenges to consider when using store demand forecasts to drive planning at your distribution centers:

-2. When you push rather than pull goods through the supply chain, DC delivery peaks aren’t visible in store forecasts.
-This is most evident with seasonal and promotional items, where you have to push inventory uplift to stores in advance, creating a significant DC demand peak.
+When you push rather than pull goods through the supply chain, DC delivery peaks aren’t visible in store forecasts.
+This is most evident with seasonal and promotional items, where you must push inventory uplift to stores in advance, creating a significant DC demand peak.
 You control this process, but DC supply planners face a lot of pressure to anticipate when and in what quantities stores will take in products.
 Effective automation in your planning process optimizes allocation efforts, reduces manual planning, and mitigates the risk inherent in disconnected systems.

 In practice, the stores’ order projections should consolidate a range of data on: